mr-nfamous/ungop/readme.md

 As what's effectively a major extension to the C11 standard library, the most important thing we had to consider was C namespace compatibility.
-None of the operation names may conflict with any symbol defined or reserved by C11 nor any any of its standard annexes; any version of POSIX/XSI;
-Microsoft's "Win32" and own C library (msvcrt); Google's C library "bionic"; "glibc"; nor Apple's standard library.
+None of the operation names may conflict with any symbol defined by C11 nor any of its standard annexes; any version of POSIX/XSI; Microsoft's "Win32" and own C library (msvcrt); Google's C library "bionic"; "glibc"; nor Apple's standard library.
 They also shouldn't be English words that might conflict with commonly used variables.
-Coincidentally, none of the names should activate reasonable profanity filters.
+When possible, names should be designed to avoid triggering *reasonable* profanity filters.

 There are two possible methods to meet those requirements.
 The first, chosen by the C standard, is to obfuscate by encumbrance.
 For example:

-    atomic_compare_exchange_strong_explicit
+    atomic_compare_exchange_strong

 The other, chosen by us, is to obfuscate by algorithm.
-The following is equivalent to the former with sequentially consistent memory order:
+The following is equivalent to the former:

-    xeqtbi

-The latter is superficially nonsensical and almost certainly not going to conflict with existing projects.
-However, the formula used to generate that name is so simple it shouldn't take more than a few hours to be able to be able to recall any of the 10000+ type specific operation names.
+    xeqt

+All together while there are over 10000 unique type specific operation names, it shouldn't take more than a few hours for any competent programmer to recognize what one of them is or how to spontaneously generate the name of a particular operation plus type combination.

-Reusing 'xeqtbi' as an example, we have 3 parts:
+Reusing 'xeqt' as an example, we have two parts:

-    * 'xeq'     (op prefix; means "eXchange if EQual")
+    * 'xeq'     (the prefix; means "eXchange if EQual")
-    * 't'       (op variant modifier)
+    * 't'       (the variant modifier)
-    * 'bi'      (op type modifier)

-That pattern - three letter prefix, 1 letter variant - never varies.
 The following table shows how the variant modifiers are typically used:

     '1':